 A recent debate in the Atlantic on the subject pits the New York Times Nick Kristof against Ugandan entrepreneur Teddy Ruge.
 Kristof, a two-time Pulitzer Prize winner, is noted for his coverage of Africa for the New York Times.
 But Ruge thinks Kristofs’ columns reinforce western stereotypes about Africa.

 “Nick Kristof Debates an African Critic,” is how the Atlantic framed it.

 “Despite Grim Headlines, Africa is Booming,” says NPR News in Washington D.C.

-“The media has been a little slow to pick up on this,” French told host Neal Conan in a discussion about the “profound change” that is underway in Africa on NPR Talk of the Nation July 11.
+“The media has been a little slow to pick up on this,” French told host Neal Conan in a discussion about the “profound change” that is underway in Africa on NPR Talk of the Nation on July 11.

 “Headlines often say something happened in Africa as opposed to in a region of Africa or better yet in a particular country of Africa,” French added.

-In How Not to Write About Africa, Laura Seay, an assistant professor of political Science at Morehouse College argues that “Western reporting on Africa is often fraught with factual errors, incomplete analysis, and stereotyping that would not pass editorial muster in coverage of China, Pakistan, France, or Mexico.”
+In How Not to Write About Africa, Laura Seay, an assistant professor of political science at Morehouse College argues that “Western reporting on Africa is often fraught with factual errors, incomplete analysis, and stereotyping that would not pass editorial muster in coverage of China, Pakistan, France, or Mexico.”